Expert Advice/Fashion + Beauty/Shoes & JewelryArrowShoes & Jewelry

 The First Look ✨

-While a tie or bow tie may seem like an inconsequential choice, the right neckwear really can make or break a look.
-Read on to find out if you should wear a bow tie or tie on your wedding day.
+While a tie or bow tie may seem like an inconsequential choice, the right neckwear really can make or break a wedding guest look.
+Read on to find out if you should pair your formalwear with a bow tie or regular tie on your wedding day.

 What Are You Wearing?

 If you’re wearing a tuxedo, a bow tie is the way to go.
-A bow tie and tux is considered one of the most formal wedding outfits for grooms, and is the proper dress code for a black-tie event.
+A bow tie tux is considered one of the most dapper and formal wedding outfits for grooms—and is the proper dress code for a black tie wedding, black tie optional, or black-tie event.
 That’s not to say a necktie can’t be worn with a tuxedo, though.
 If your wedding is semi-formal and you’re wearing a tux, it’s perfectly acceptable to wear a traditional tie instead.
 It really all comes down to the formality—and venue—of your big day.

 A tie can also dramatically affect the aesthetic of a groom’s outfit.
 Patterned ties can make a suit more formal or casual, depending on the print, just as lighter colors are best for spring/summer weddings and darker colors suit fall/winter events.
 If your wedding venue and style are more laid-back, you can even take off your necktie after the ceremony.